chrisco/playbook/index.md

 ![image alt text](/assets/images/sqwiggle.png)

-As for the tools we use for each project--that really depends on the project.
+As for the tools we use for each project&mdash;that really depends on the project.
 We’ll often use Asana to run projects, but if the client has a defined workflow and we need to integrate into it, we’ll switch from anything from GitHub issues, to apps such as JIRA.

 We are huge fans of Google Docs.
 If written communication is not in Asana, it will be in a Google Doc.
 If we find ourselves writing a long message in Basecamp, we stop, turn it into a Google Doc, and send that link via a Basecamp message or an Asana task.

-Internal calls usually happen over Skype--we feel the audio quality is better than Google Hangouts.
+Internal calls usually happen over Skype&mdash;we feel the audio quality is better than Google Hangouts.
 They are always video calls.

 ## Pairing